catalyst-cloud/catalystcloud-docs/source/image.rst

 How can I identify the images provided by Catalyst?
 ===================================================

-The images provided by Catalyst are uploaded to tenant ID ``94b566de52f9423fab80ceee8c0a4a23`` and are made public.
+The images provided by Catalyst are uploaded to project (tenant) ID ``94b566de52f9423fab80ceee8c0a4a23`` and are made public.
 With the command line tools, you can easily located them by running: